lenaschimmel/sc2rf/README.md

 Anyway, I'm happy that scientists are already seeing benefits from this tool, and use it to prepare lineage proposals for [cov-lineages/pango-designation](https://github.com/cov-lineages/pango-designation/issues).

-Though I already have a lot of ideas and plans for hits, I'm very open for suggestions and feature requests.
+Though I already have a lot of ideas and plans for this (see at the bottom of this document), I'm very open for suggestions and feature requests.
 Please write an [issue](https://github.com/lenaschimmel/sarscov2recombinants/issues), start a [discussion](https://github.com/lenaschimmel/sarscov2recombinants/discussions) or get in touch via [mail](mailto:mail@lenaschimmel.de) or [twitter](https://twitter.com/LenaSchimmel)!

 # Example output
 ![Screenshot of the terminal output of this program](screenshot-no-deletions.png)